akkkshay/carzone-project/README.md

-# CarZone - Advanced Car Resale Platform
+# CarZone - Advanced Car Dealership Platform

-Welcome to **CarZone**, a comprehensive car resale platform designed to simplify and enhance the experience of buying and selling cars.
+Welcome to **CarZone**, a comprehensive car dealership platform designed to simplify and enhance the experience of buying and selling cars.
 This repository hosts the full codebase for CarZone, a powerful and user-friendly website built using Django.

 ___